How Credit Score Affects Your Rate

 What is a good credit score?

 Your credit score is a three-digit number that tells lenders how likely you are to repay your loans.
-The most common credit scoring system is the FICO score, which assigns you a score of 300-850 based on your credit history.
+The most common credit scoring system is the, which assigns you a score of 300-850 based on your credit history.

 A good credit score is generally regarded as a score above 700 – over 740 is excellent.
 Anything below 620 is considered risky, and 580 and below is rated as bad.
 And there are gradations in between, with each step down reflecting higher rates or loan costs.